DUP: Gavin Robinson elected as DUP deputy leader

 As a result of the 16-month boycott Sinn Féin's Michelle O'Neill has not been able to take up the post of Northern Ireland's first minister.

+Mr Buckley, on the other hand, is close to Mr Poots and was his chief of staff for the three weeks he lasted as leader.

+With this potentially tricky election safely out of the way, Sir Jeffrey can now concentrate on talks with the Conservative Party in the hope they will bear fruit soon enough to allow a Stormont return in the autumn.

-The DUP, which is the second biggest party at Stormont and is entitled to the deputy first minister role, must return to power-sharing to allow those posts to be filled.
+The DUP, which is the second-biggest party at Stormont and is entitled to the deputy first minister role, must return to power to allow those posts to be filled.

-It has also meant that civil servants have been left to run Northern Ireland's public services amid a major budget crisis.
+Its boycott has also meant that civil servants have been left to run Northern Ireland's public services amid a major budget crisis.